obvonage/deved-platform/content/blog/en/10-awesome-sites-that-every-developer-should-visit-at-least-once.md

 ### Number 7

-[Readme.so](https://readme.so/) allow you to generate a `README.MD` file for your project with a drag-and-drop interface.
-The project is [open-source](https://github.com/octokatherine/readme.so) and available on GitHub.
+[Readme.so](https://readme.so/) allows you to generate a `README.MD` file for your project with a drag-and-drop interface.
+[The project](https://github.com/octokatherine/readme.so) is open-source and available on GitHub.
 Pull requests are welcomed!

 To begin, choose from a list of sections, click to add them to your readme, edit the contents of each section, and finally, download the `README.MD` file.